Come on in and have a seat…

 I love the kitchen stool because it represents something I highly value… discipleship.
 If I had to define discipleship in a few words, I would simply say that it means walking with Jesus.
 And as disciples walk with Jesus, we learn from Him and, hopefully, become more like Him.
 And in our home, lots of discipleship takes place on our kitchen stools.

 My husband and I take turns sitting on these kitchen stools while the other works in the kitchen.
 We talk about the events of the day, our struggles, our plans.
-Our kids sit on the kitchen stools, too, at least the older ones do.
+Our kids sit on the kitchen stools, too.
 We discuss what’s going on in their lives, what they need, what they’re hoping for.
 Lots of other people sit on our stools as well such as friends, neighbors, and members of our church community.
 We strive to focus all these kitchen stool conversations on Jesus and His gospel.

 The kitchen stool is right in the middle of things, showing that discipleship is the center of our lives.
 It’s the reason we live, actually.
 We want our home, our work, our play– and the writing on these pages– to revolve around discipleship: walking with Jesus, loving His gospel, and encouraging one another to become more like Him.